Folkor1/CI_PP3_EnterTheMatrix/README.md

 ### Users

 1. As a user I want to select to create a new user name or use the existing.
-2. I want to have a functionality to create a new user name and password.
+2. I want to have functionality to create a new user name and password.
-3. I want to have an ability to use existing user name and password.
+3. I want to have the ability to use existing user name and password.
-4. I want to have a clear undestanding of what went wrong in the case of error.
+4. I want to have a clear understanding of what went wrong in the case of error.
 5. I want to have understandable, non-bulky instructions of use.
-6. I want to be able to easily navigate from any point of the program to the main screen.
+6. I want to be able to easily navigate from any point in the program to the main screen.
 7. I want to run the program and get the correct results based on my input.
-8. I want to have an ability to repeat the program multiple times without re-logging.
+8. I want to have the ability to repeat the program multiple times without re-logging.

 ### Site Owner

-9. As a site owner I want the users to have a perfect understanding of what the program do.
+9. As a site owner, I want the users to have a perfect understanding of what the program does.
 10. I want the login details saved to the spreadsheet.
-11. I want the data is correctly validated and the correct results are returned.
+11. I want the data to be correctly validated and the correct results are returned.

 ## Technical Design